 The Campus is one of the largest concentrations of genomics and biodata in the world, bringing together over 2,600 people including the employees, PhD students and visiting workers of two Institutes as well as people working in specialist and innovative genomics and bioinformatics companies.

-DNA bases are output by the Sequencing Centre every day
+DNA bases are read by the Sequencing Centre every day

-full-text articles with links to underlying data are available on EMBL-EBI's free biomedical literature resource, Europe PMC
+scientific articles and preprints are available on EMBL-EBI’s free biomedical literature resource, Europe PMC

 we read the equivalent of a single gold-standard (30x) human genome